 The naively ambitious everyman is let down while the rich "only ever get richer."
 The mysterious Jay Gatsby—a poor man faking as a rich one—is the only exception from this rule.

-It's funny since nowadays everyone has heard of Moby Dick, even those who have never read it.
+It's funny since nowadays everyone has heard of Moby Dick, even those who have never read it (especially after the recent Oscar-win The Whale).
 The book about the white whale and... what's his name...
 Ishmael?
-The guy who joins a whaling ship, unprepared for the revenge quest before him.

 Southern Gothic is a common subgenre found amongst Great American Novels, from Tennessee Williams to William Faulkner.
 Harper Lee joined the club in 1960 with To Kill a Mockingbird.